• Home

 Recently, a resident asked a city staffer whether the dust control water at the Project Blue site was coming from the city, and as a result, triggered an investigation into the site’s water usage.

-Thomure demanded that Beale replace the two acre-feet of water used, which approximately 650,000 gallons, or roughly equal to the annual water usagee of six to seven American households.
+Thomure demanded that Beale replace the two acre-feet of water used, which approximately 650,000 gallons, or roughly equal to the annual water usage of six to seven American households.
 Compared to operational data centers, it’s a fraction of the water consumed, but still, it’s a developer taking water from a city that had explicitly refused to provide it.

 Beale said the city had issued a permit for temporary water through normal channels.
 City spokesman Andy Squire said the document was not a permit but an application for a construction meter intended for use within Tucson Water’s service area, and the contractor didn’t disclose that the water would be transported outside city limits.

-The city limits are an important context here: Developers increasingly site large projects just beyond municipal boundaries to avoid the state’s Assured and Adequate Water Supply law, which requires a demonstration that a development can meet its water needs for 100 years.
+Some developers increasingly site large projects just beyond municipal boundaries to avoid the state’s Assured and Adequate Water Supply law, which requires a demonstration that a development can meet its water needs for 100 years.
 Building outside city limits allows developers to sidestep that requirement while still relying on nearby water infrastructure.

 Earlier this month, the lower Colorado River basin states of Arizona, Nevada, and California signed a new conservation agreement aimed at saving a million acre-feet of water from a river system that was first divided among the states in 1922, when the Phoenix metropolitan area had a population of roughly 30,000.
 Today it has about 5 million.